 Begin treatment when sericea lespedeza is a minimum of 8 inches tall (May to June).
 Treatment may continue as long as plants are not stressed through the summer.
 Use the higher labeled rate when the plants are larger than 18 inches.

 Treatment may continue through September when plants are actively growing.
-The higher labeled rate herbicides should be used late in the season due to the advanced growth stage of the plant.
+The higher labeled rate of herbicide should be used late in the season due to the advanced growth stage of the plant.

-PastureGard® HL (combination of triclopyr and fluroxypyr) at 0.75 to 1 pint per acre and Remedy® Ultra (triclopyr) at 1 to 1.5 pints per acre provides the most consistent control of sericea lespedeza across multiple application timings (Figure 1).
+PastureGard® HL at 0.75 to 1 pint per acre and Remedy® Ultra at 1 to 1.5 pints per acre provides the most consistent control of sericea lespedeza across multiple application timings (Figure 2).
 The higher label rates tend to be more consistent than lower rates especially at August and September applications.
 Metsulfuron applied at later application timing provides good control of sericea lespedeza.
-Opensight® herbicide (a combination of metsulfuron and aminopyrlid) provides good late season control when applied at 3 to 3.3 oz of product per acre.
-The use of a non-ionic surfactant is recommended for all treatments.
+Opensight® herbicide provides good late season control when applied at 3 to 3.3 oz of product per acre.
+The use of a non-ionic surfactant is recommended for all herbicide treatments.

 Adequate coverage is a key component of control for sericea lespedeza.
 For best results, apply 3 or more gallons per acre total spray volume by air or 10 to 20 gallons per acre total spray volume by ground equipment.
 Use of a nonionic surfactant at 1 to 2 quarts per 100 gallons of spray solution is recommended for all sericea lespedeza treatments.